gmaples/side-scroller/README.md

 # 🎮 Side Scroller

-> Navigate web pages effortlessly using arrow keys with intelligent detection of next/previous page elements
+> Navigate web pages effortlessly using arrow keys with **intelligent content analysis** and **advanced browser UI filtering** that prevents false positives.

 **Side Scroller** is a Chrome extension that automatically detects navigation elements positioned on the far left and right sides of web pages and binds your arrow keys to them for seamless browsing.
-No more hunting for tiny "Next" and "Previous" buttons!
+With **advanced content intelligence**, it accurately distinguishes between legitimate navigation and social media content like "community" links on Reddit.

 ## ✨ Features

-- **🎯 Smart Detection**: Automatically finds navigation elements on the far left (previous) and far right (next) sides of pages
+- **🧠 Intelligent Content Analysis**: Advanced pattern matching with word boundaries, context awareness, and false positive filtering
+- **🚫 False Positive Prevention**: Specifically designed to avoid Reddit community links, social media buttons, and other non-navigation content
+- **🛡️ Advanced Browser UI Filtering**: Prevents conflicts with browser back/forward buttons and excludes other extension UI elements from detection
+- **🎓 Training Mode**: Manually select navigation arrows for specific sites and site-specific memory
-- **⌨️ Safe Key Binding**: Only binds arrow keys when it won't interfere with existing functionality
+- **⌨️ Smart Key Binding**: Only binds keys when navigation elements are detected and doesn't interfere with typing in forms
 - **🔄 SPA Support**: Works with single-page applications and dynamically loaded content
 - **🛡️ Non-Destructive**: Never interferes with form inputs, text areas, or existing key handlers
 - **🎨 Visual Feedback**: Beautiful popup interface with real-time status indicators
-- **🔧 Debug Mode**: Comprehensive logging for developers and troubleshooting
+- **🔧 Debug Mode**: Comprehensive logging and testing for developers and troubleshooting

 ## 🚀 Quick Start